On involutions of minuscule Kirillov algebras induced by real structures: Action of real structures

 verifies that $\underline{\sigma}$ is indeed an involution.
 Antiholomorphicity is easily checked by lifting $\underline{\sigma}$ to $G$. \end{proof} \begin{rmk} The real structure $\sigma$ induces a real structure $\widetilde{\sigma}$ on the affine Grassmannian $\Gr = \Gr_G$ of $G$.
 The affine Schubert varieties of $\Gr$ can be labelled by $W$-orbits of coweights, and $\widetilde{\sigma}$ permutes the affine Schubert varieties as $\sigma_*$ permutes these $W$-orbits.
 In particular, $\widetilde{\sigma}$ preserves the affine Schubert variety $\Gr^{\le \lambda}$ if and only if $\sigma_*\lambda \in W\cdot \lambda$.
 If this is the case, $\widetilde{\sigma}$ restricts to a real structure of $\Gr^{\le \lambda}$.
 Now, if $\lambda$ is in addition minuscule, then $\Gr^{\le \lambda}$ is canonically isomorphic to $G/P_\lambda$, and the isomorphism identifies $\widetilde{\sigma}$ with the real structure $\underline{\sigma}$ of Proposition \ref{prop:underline_sigma}. \end{rmk}

 As an antiholomorphic involution, $\underline{\sigma}$ fixes a real submanifold of $G/P_\lambda$ whose real dimension is $\dim_\C G/P_\lambda$.
-While this is true, it turns out that this submanifold can be empty: \begin{prop} Let $G$, $\sigma$, and $\lambda$ be as in Proposition \ref{prop:underline_sigma}.
+However, it turns out that this submanifold can be empty: \begin{prop} Let $G$, $\sigma$, and $\lambda$ be as in Proposition \ref{prop:underline_sigma}.
 Then